 Pegboards are organizational workhorses and look so pretty when painted in your favorite color. or adding a pretty frame.
 Having a place for everything reduces clutter and clears up your working space.
 They are especially useful for a crafting and/or sewing closet office.

 On a pegboard, you can use baskets, buckets, and hooks to organize all your crafting or office essentials.
 No more crafting at the kitchen table!

 5. Use the doors to your closet office as extra wall space for organization.

 Some closet offices work well with the closet doors removed, but consider leaving the doors to gain even more wall surface space to organize office supplies, file paperwork, or to hold a calendar.
 There is enough room to hold a LOT on one closet door!

-One of the closet doors in this closet office functions as a giant bulletin board with various artwork tacked up, while the other door holds a pegboard filled with office supplies.
+One of the closet doors in this closet office functions as a giant bulletin board with various artwork tacked up, while the other door holds a pegboard filled with office supplies and organizational accessories.